z3tt/30DayChartChallenge_Collection2021/README.md

-# 30DayChartChallenge_2021
+# #30DayChartChallenge 2021

-Colleciton of contributions to and resources for the first #30DayChartChallenge in April 2021
+Collection of contributions to and resources for the first #30DayChartChallenge in April 2021